makersacademy/rps-challenge/JoaoREADME.md

 [2018-12-17 07:23:33] INFO  ruby 2.5.0 (2017-12-25) [x86_64-darwin15]
 [2018-12-17 07:23:33] INFO  WEBrick::HTTPServer#start: pid=2141 port=9292
 `
-4. Open your browser and in the address bar type 'local-host:9292' (or whichever port is specified after running rackup)
+4. Open your browser and enter in the address bar 'local-host:9292' (or whichever port number is specified after running the `rackup` command)

 ![RPS home page on on Chrome Browser](/screenshots/rps-address-bar.png?raw=true "RPS home page on on Chrome Browser")